EkholmCodes/eit_exjobb_template/src/exjobb_eit.typ

+/*
-/*A template of the degreeproject at EIT Lund University by Lucas Ekholm.
+A template of the degreeproject at EIT Lund University by Lucas Ekholm.
+Made in Typst 0.13 */
-*/

 #import "./style.typ" : *
-#import "@preview/headcount:0.1.0": * //used for counters on figures and equations

 #let doc(
 	thesis_title: "A Test of eitExjobb.typ",